Skip to main content

 Scopes

 The scope parameter is optional.
-If omitted, the token is granted all MCP-supported scopes that the API client is allowed.
-If provided, it must be a subset of the client’s allowed scopes.
+If omitted, the issued token includes all MCP-supported scopes allowed for that principal.

 ScopeEnables